khofstadter/CS220-AU-navigating-the-digital-world/tools.md

 GitHub advantages:
 - free
 - provides version backup
-- accessible on any mobil computing device that can use a browser
+- accessible on any mobil computing device that can use a browser on
 - repositories can be synced to your computer (crossplatform)
 - you can drag and drop images to the editor (but I think it's better to upload it them to your `assets` folder to stay organised)
+- you can turn your files into a very fast website for free (can be static or more complex e.g. with Jekyll)

 Markdown advantages:
 - its simplicity helps focus on content
+- if you can't find a Markdown function for your needs, you can extend your writing with HTML/CSS/JavaScript code

 GitHub/Markdown disadvantages:
 - for people not familiar with code, it might feel too technical (it's not!)